Skip to main content

 Phase 3: Groesbeck Crossing

 The design for the intersection improvements have been completed.
 The improvements include minor realignment, the addition of sidewalks, and a signal on both sides of the train tracks.
-There is not currently a timeline for construction of this phase, as that is contingent upon Union-Pacific Railroad approving documentation and making trackside improvements.

 Still Have Questions?